maronghe/EndProject/README.md

 # THE FINAL PROJECT FOR MY UNIVERSITY
 ----
-This is logan's End University Project.
+This is Logan's End University Project.
 Wu You Ting Che APP(base on Android).